 Les Adams <firstname.lastname@example.org>

-Rondo Hatton's first film.
-He was working as a reporter in Tampa, Florida, and assigned to report on a film company working in Rocky Point.
+Film debut of Rondo Hatton.
+NOTE: He was working as a reporter in Tampa, Florida, and assigned to report on a film company working in Rocky Point.
 Director Henry King noticed Hatton's distinctive appearance and persuaded him to appear in the film.
 King also advised him to quit the newspaper and move to Hollywood, which he did.
 See more »

 Was this review helpful to you?